Majagua, Cuba: Climate

 Among the main climatic characteristics, the existence of seasonal and calm winds can be observed, as well as continental influence in winter.
-The climate is tropical Savannah (AW) influenced by Arctic air masses in winter.
+The climate is tropical savanna (AW) influenced by Arctic air masses in winter.

 During the summer, weather variability is associated with disturbances typical of the tropical circulation zone, such as wave disturbances in the east (E) flow and cyclones.

 The annual sum of sunlight hours ranges from 2700 to 2900.
 March and April are the months with the highest occurrence of clear days.

 The average annual temperature ranges between 25 °C and 26 °C. The special regularity of this variable is notable in the months of July and August, with average values of 28 °C.

 The trend of average temperatures dropping below 25 °C from November to May is related to the arrival of cold polar air.
 This explains the fact that minimum temperatures may vary in different years, while maximum temperatures vary relatively little, because the warm air masses that arrive from equatorial regions have approximately the same temperatures as the local air.

 From 1916 to 1989, 1080 cold fronts arrived in the municipality (73% of those that arrived in the country).
 The causes of the temporality and irregularity of rainfall occurrences are due to the influence of atmospheric processes, conditioned by the general circulation system and the irregular warming of the earth's surface and coastal waters.

 The spatial distribution of precipitation data from 1931 shows that it rains more in the northern half (N), where the annual average reaches magnitudes between 1400 and 1600mm, while in the south, they are of the order of 1200-1400 millimeters.